luxfi/node/chains/atomic/README.md

 ### Using Shared Base Database

-luxd uses a single base database (typically leveldb).
+Lux Node uses a single base database (typically leveldb).
 This database is partitioned using the `prefixdb` package, so that each recipient of a `prefixdb` can treat it as if it were its own unique database.

 Each blockchain in the Lux Ecosystem has its own `prefixdb` passed in via `vm.Initialize(...)`, which means that the `prefixdb`s that are given to each blockchain share the same base level database.